 On a dry landing, the panga will motor next to a cement or natural rock outcropping and travelers can step out of the panga directly onto the dry land.
 On a wet landing, the panga will approach a sandy beach and travelers will step out of the panga into ankle deep (or possibly knee deep) water and walk to shore.
 As all yachts will have both wet and dry landings in the course of an itinerary, it is important that travelers bring shoes/sandals that they don't mind getting wet.
 It's a good idea to bring a towel along for wet landings so that you can dry your feet and change into socks and hiking shoes.

 After you book your tour, you will receive a detailed packing list with your departure packet.
 Most yachts do not have a dress code so casual clothes are fine.
 Bring shorts, swimwear, sunscreen (we recommend reef-friendly sunscreen), and a sun hat for the days.
 A long sleeve fleece or sweater and long pants are advisable for the cool evenings on the water.

 Bring comfortable walking shoes and sandals, or other shoes that you don't mind getting wet.
-Make sure to bring plenty of film, batteries, and personal toiletries, as it's impossible to get these items on the uninhabited islands.
-Most itineraries will include a stop at the small town of Puerto Ayora on the 10 day tour where travelers can access an ATM, souvenir shops, etc.
+Make sure to bring plenty of film or storage cards, batteries, and personal toiletries, as it's impossible to get these items on the uninhabited islands.